Mirror Your Ideas and Thoughts: How to Write a Reflection Paper

 Body Paragraphs

 Body paragraphs are the muscle of any academic paper because they serve as the supporting framework for your ideas and experiences.
-The body of a reflective paper provides the key points that contribute to your overall assessment.
+You must keep in mind while you learn how to write a reflection paper that the body of a reflective paper provides the key points that contribute to your overall assessment.

 • It helps in describing the experience or the article of writing